Turf Climate: How to Choose the Right System

 One practical tip: light misting from a garden hose can reduce turf surface temperatures by 30 to 40 degrees Fahrenheit in seconds.
 Pairing the right product with simple cooling strategies keeps the surface usable even on the hottest days.

-For homeowners and installers working in Phoenix, Las Vegas, and similar markets, the HEATMAXX product line is built specifically for this challenge.
+For homeowners and installers working in Phoenix, Las Vegas, artificial turf in Dallas, artificial turf in Los Angeles, and similar markets, the HEATMAXX product line is built specifically for this challenge.
 It is the only turf in the industry that carries a manufacturer warranty against Low-E window reflective burn damage.

 Browse our climate-specific product lines to find the right match for your project.

-Choosing Artificial Turf for Cold and Snowy Climates
+Can Artificial Turf Handle Snow?
+A Guide for Cold Climates

 Cold weather raises a different set of concerns, but artificial turf handles winter better than most people expect.
 Since synthetic fibers are non-porous, they do not absorb water and will not freeze solid.
 Frost forms on the surface but melts quickly, and snow clears faster on turf than on natural grass because the synthetic surface conducts heat more evenly.